ICTatRTI/date-carousel/README.md

 This is a web component for picking a date in a carousel format.
 Scrolling through dates changes the week in focus.
 To learn about usage, check out the tests in `test/date-carousel_test.js`.

 ## Install into your app

+If you are using a javascript bundler like Webpack or Rollup, npm install the module and import it in your JS/TS code.

 ```
 npm install --save date-carousel
 ```